hashicorp/terraform/website/docs/commands/providers/schema.html.md

 ```

 ## Block Representation
-Any given "block" contains "attributes" and "block_types" (which represent nested blocks).
+A block representation contains "attributes" and "block_types" (which represent nested blocks).

 ```javascript
 {